tetsaiga86/PersonalServerDeployment-Windows-/README.md

 - Open My Personal Server.exe (found inside the Personal Server server folder)
 - Select the directory that will serve as the root of your server -- Please note that the client will not read hidden directories or files
+- Select the node.exe file that was previously installed
+- Select the port number (default: 3000)
+- Click config and type in your username and password (default is Admin:password)
+- Toggle any of the Checkbox options to suit your needs
+- Click Apply
+- Click Start

+If everything is working, the log field should display that the server has started and a QR code should appear on your screen.
+Now you can start the android client and login using the QR code.

+## Features:
+- Server is HTTP service
+- Runs using express
+- Server forwarded through ngrok
+- Api does not allow a client to access directories outside of the root folder (For example if the selected root is C:\Users\USERNAME\Music, the client will not have access to the C:\ drive)
+- The Server API is set up to:
+..* List all files and directories inside the root (except hidden/protected files) ..* transfer files to client
+..* Zip and transfer directories to client
+..* rename files and folders
+..* delete files and folders
+..* transfer files from client to server root
+..* replace a currently existing file with a newer version

+## Known issues:

+## Coming Soon

 More coming soon!